ArbenKqiku/arbenkqiku.github.io/_posts/2020-05-09-create-docker-image-deploy-cloud.md

 docker push eu.gcr.io/docker-tutorial-xxxxx/docker-tutorial:latest
 ```

-This command contains the docker command "docker push", which pushes the docker image in the Google Cloud Cointainer Registry.
+This command contains the docker command "docker push", which pushes the docker image to the Google Cloud Cointainer Registry.
 Then, it is followed by "hostname/project-id/local-image-name:tag".

 I know it is not easy to remember these commands, so I have created a [google sheet](https://docs.google.com/spreadsheets/d/1F3fbAyqPqLJ7mwTimfQxjcfnF8slzaj4UDoimIn9eEU/edit#gid=0) which concatenates the different elements.
 Make a copy of this sheet, replace the elements with your information and copy paste the commands.